lucbories/devapt/README.md

 see FEATURES.md for a full description

-* declarative programming
+Application features
+* security server: authentication (for example with login/password), authorization (permissions for roles on resources)
+* views abstraction layer (switch on backends to render the application)

+Developper features
+* INI configuration files to describe application, models, views and all others resources
 * datas abstraction layer
-* views abstraction layer (switch on backends to render the application)
-* ...
-Model View View Controller MVVC
+* UI patterns take the best of MVC and MVVC
 * template engine
 * Foundation 5 renderer engine
-* jQuery UI renderer engine (coming soon)
-* ExtJS renderer engine (coming soon)
 * fully asynchronous processing with promises
 * standard client/server communication: Restfull with JSONP exchanges
 * fully documented classes